How Do I Stay Sober When All My Friends Drink?

 Even if you remain friends with those who drink, it can help to have sober friends as a separate support system.
 Try meeting sober friends through a treatment alumni program, a 12-step meeting or another sober environment.
 Also, suggest some sober activities to your drinking friends so your encounters don’t always involve alcohol.
 For example, try a nature activity, engage in an exercise class or sport, or join a class to learn a hobby.

 A residential treatment program or intensive outpatient program can provide strategies for moving forward with life in recovery, including how to handle triggers and temptations.
-Also, an aftercare program and 12-step meetings can provide continuing support after rehab to make it easier to avoid relapse and stick with recovery.
+Also, an aftercare program and 12-step meetings can provide continuing support after alcohol rehab to make it easier to avoid relapse and stick with recovery.